Our truly Grand tour of the Great British Isles returns, packing in more steam highlights than ever before.

 Friday 27th April

 You reluctantly leave Swanage today on the last day of your tour and return to Wareham, before following the coast line through Poole to Bournemouth and then Christchurch.
 You will After Brockenhurst, the line passes through the New Forest, famous for its wild habitats and roaming ponies.
 Next comes Southampton, with its many maritime connections, before you cross the river Itchen en route for Fareham in Hampshire.
 Following the South Coast line, you skirt the northern side of Portsmouth Harbour and reach Cosham, where the line to Portsmouth Harbour forms a junction.
 Continuing eastwards, you reach Havant and take the Portsmouth Direct line through to Guildford.
 This highly scenic route crosses the South Downs of West Sussex but includes some arduous gradients, including the 1 in 80 up to Buriton Summit and the 1 in 100 climb to Haslemere.
 From Petersfield, you run through the Liss Forest alongside the river Rother to Haselmere and onwards to Godalming, passing through the rolling North Downs to Guildford.
-Heading northwards now, you reach Woking and join the South-Western main line for a final fast run towards your Great Britain XI tour conclusion at London Waterloo, to complete your highly memorable 9-day tour around England, Scotland and Wales.
+Heading northwards now, you reach Woking and join the South-Western main line for a final fast run towards your Great Britain XI tour conclusion at London Victoria, to complete your highly memorable 9-day tour around England, Scotland and Wales.

 All prices shown are per person.